lewie9021/appdriver/docs/api/device/goBack.md

 # `.goBack() => Promise`

-Taps the hardware back button on Android.
+Go to the previous screen.
+On Android, this will be the hardware back button.

 #### Returns